Dominica: French colony

 Spain had little success in colonising Dominica.
 In 1632, the French Compagnie des Îles de l'Amérique claimed it and other "Petites Antilles" for France, but no physical occupation took place.
 Between 1642 and 1650, French missionary Raymond Breton became the first regular European visitor to the island.

 In 1660, the French and English agreed that Dominica and St. Vincent should not be settled, but instead left to the Carib people as neutral territory.
 However, its natural resources attracted expeditions of English and French foresters, who began harvesting timber.
 In 1690, the French established their first permanent settlements.
 French woodcutters from Martinique and Guadeloupe began to set up timber camps to supply the French islands with wood, and they gradually became permanent settlers.
 They brought the first enslaved Africans from West Africa to Dominique, as they called it in French.

-In 1715, a revolt of "poor white" smallholders in the north of Martinique, known as La Gaoulé, caused settlers to migrate to southern Dominique, where they set up smallholdings.
+In 1715, a revolt of impoverished white smallholders in the north of Martinique, known as La Gaoulé, caused settlers to migrate to southern Dominique, where they set up smallholdings.
 Meanwhile, French families and others from Guadeloupe settled in the north.
 In 1727, the first French commander, M. Le Grand, took charge of the island with a basic French government.
 Dominique formally became a colony of France, and the island was divided into districts or "quarters".
 The French had already developed plantation agriculture on Martinique and Guadeloupe, where they cultivated sugarcane with enslaved African workers.
 In Dominique they gradually developed coffee plantations.
 Because of the trans-Atlantic slave trade, the general population came to consist primarily of black-African slaves.

 In 1761, during the Seven Years' War in Europe, a British expedition against Dominica, led by Andrew Rollo, conquered the island and several other Caribbean islands.
 In 1763, France lost the war and ceded the island to Great Britain in 1763 under the Treaty of Paris.
 The same year, the British established a legislative assembly, with only European colonists represented.
 French remained the official language, but Antillean Creole, which had developed from it, was spoken by most of the population.

 In 1778 the French, with the active co-operation of the population, began the re-capture of Dominica.
 This was ended in 1783 by the second Treaty of Paris, which returned the island to British control, but the island population, especially those considered gens de couleur libres (lit. 'free people of colour'), resisted British restrictions.
 The British retained control throughout French invasions in 1795 and 1805, the first taking place during the period of the Haitian Revolution, which gained the independence of Haiti (formerly Saint-Domingue, France's richest Caribbean colony).